chcstudent/chcstudent.github.io/index.md

 ### Current Build

-This page currently uses the Jekyll "Slate" theme, which allows the use of 'markup' formatting for text.
+This page currently uses the Jekyll "Slate" theme, which allows the use of 'markdown' formatting for text.
 There are no other features.

 ### Intended Features